 Tallinn

-Tallinn received Lübeck city rights in 1248, however the earliest evidence of human population in the area dates back nearly 5,000 years.
-The medieval indigenous population of what is now Tallinn and northern Estonia was one of the last "pagan" civilisations in Europe to adopt Christianity following the Papal-sanctioned Livonian Crusade in the 13th century.
+Tallinn received Lübeck city rights in 1248; however, the earliest evidence of human population in the area dates back nearly 5,000 years.
+The medieval indigenous population of what is now Tallinn and north Estonia was one of the last "pagan" civilisations in Europe to adopt Christianity following the Papal-sanctioned Livonian Crusade in the 13th century.
 The first recorded claim over the place was laid by Denmark after a successful raid in 1219 led by King Valdemar II, followed by a period of alternating Scandinavian and Teutonic rulers.
 Due to the strategic location by the sea, its medieval port became a significant trade hub, especially in the 14–16th centuries, when Tallinn grew in importance as the northernmost member city of the Hanseatic League.
 Tallinn Old Town is one of the best-preserved medieval cities in Europe and is listed as a UNESCO World Heritage Site.

 The first archaeological traces of a small hunter-fisherman community's presence[1] in what is now Tallinn's city centre are about 5,000 years old.
-The comb ceramic pottery found on the site dates to about 3000 BCE and corded ware pottery around 2500 BCE.[2]
+The comb ceramic pottery found on the site dates to about 3000 BCE and corded ware pottery to around 2500 BCE.[2]

 Around 1050 AD, a fortress was built in what is now central Tallinn, on the hill of Toompea.[3]